 The Airbus Industrie A320 jet airliner family of airplanes has been a spectacularly successful model for Airbus and continues to be so.
-The airplane is particularly popular with today’s low-cost carriers who find the airplane economical to run and maintain.
+Airbus A320 orders and deliveries show the airplane is particularly popular with today’s low-cost carriers who find the airplane economical to run and maintain.

 Below is a table which gives an idea of how the numbers for different variants of the A320 are made up.
 Please note that CEO stands for Current Engine Option which is the original engines that the A320 was designed with, whilst NEO stands for New Engine Option which is the new improved economy generation of jet engines.
 This is discussed in more detail on our A320 Specifications page.

 Which Airbus Industrie A320 jet airliners are being ordered?